A recent article by Business Tech highlights the leading property scams to avoid.

 They will approach a seller privately and show keen interest in the property and put in an offer.
 After a few days, the supposed buyer will contact the seller asking for a document to be signed to help them get their home loan approved, which the seller then signs without reading too much of the document only to discover later that a third party claims to have bought the home.

 It will be found that the scam artist (the first buyer) has been marketing the home online as an agent, by taking the photos off various websites, and has found a buyer who is also unaware that something is wrong – and who might have paid a large deposit over to the supposed agent.
+The absolute best way to avoid this type of disaser is to use an agent from a reputable agency who’s office is availble to visit.
+This way you are certain of their legitimacy and they will do the due dilligence necessary to vet potential buyers.

 3. Identity theft